Is your chainsaw filthy?

 Do you want it to sparkle like new again?

 If so, this guide is for you.
-Below, I’ll teach you how to clean a chainsaw, so it looks spotless and runs like new again.
+Below, I’ll teach you how to clean a chainsaw to look spotless and work like new again.
 No matter if your chainsaw is a complete mess or just a tad bit dirty, these same tips apply.
 Also check, How to repair one!

 Steps for How to Clean a Chainsaw

-Before you clean the different types of the chainsaw, you have to guarantee that there’s no force rushing to the instrument.
+Before you clean the different chainsaw types, you have to guarantee that there’s no force rushing to the instrument.
 Something else, a mishap could happen.

 Before you play out any of the cleaning chainsaws underneath, make these arrangements: